Panoramic view of the Quilotoa Lagoon with emerald green water from the lookout point.

 09:00 A.M.

-Views of canyons and Andean fields on the way to the Quilotoa Lagoon.
+Views of canyons and Andean fields on the way to Quilotoa Lagoon.

 Close-up of purple lupine flowers near Quilotoa